rbdannenberg/arco/doc/ugens.md

 `/arco/feedback/set_gain id chan gain` - Set the gain for the given channel (`chan`) to a the float value `gain`.

+### fileplay
+Used to stream audio files from disk, fileplay uses a paired object running in another thread to prefetch audio data into buffers.
+If prefetching cannot keep up, output is filled with zeros until the next buffer is available.
+There is currently no notification when the first buffer is ready, but the playback does not start until a `/arco/fileplay/play` message is sent.
+To detect when playback is finished, a message is sent to `/actl/act` with the action id provided earlier in `/arco/fileplay/act`.

+`/arco/fileplay/new id chans filename start end cycle mix expand` - Create an audiofile player with `chans` output channels, reading from `filename`, starting at offset `start` (float in seconds), reading until offset `end` (float in seconds), repeating an endless loop if `cycle` (Boolean) is true, with audiofile channels mixed down to `chans` channels in round-robin fashion when the file has more than `chans` files (if `mix` (Boolean) is true) and omitting any channels above `chans` if `mix` is false, and expanding input channels round-robin fashion to `chans` output channels if the number of file channels is less than `chans` (if `expand` is true), and padding channels with zero if the file has fewer than `chans` channels.
+If `end` is zero, reading will end at the end of the file.

+`/arco/fileplay/play id play_flag` - Starts or stops playback according
+to `playflag` (Boolean).
+Play will pause if necessary to wait for a block of samples to be read from the file.

+`/arco/fileplay/act id action_id` - Registers a request to send a message to `/actl/act` with `action_id` (an integer greater than 0) when file playback completes (or reaches `end`).

+##filerec
+The filerec unit generator writes its input to a file.

+`/arco/filerec/new id chans filename inp` - Create an audiofile writer that writes `chans` channels to `filename`.
+The source of audio is `inp`.

+`/arco/filerec/repl_inp id inp` - Set the input to the object with id `inp`.

+`/arco/filerec/act id action_id` - Set the action id to `action_id`.
+This id is sent when the file is open and ready for writing.

+`/arco/filerec/rec id record` - Start recording (when `record`, a Boolean) is true.
+Stop recording when `record` is false.
+Recording can only be started and then stopped, in that order.
+To record again, create a new unit generator.

 ##flsyn
 Fluidsynth is a popular open-source sample-based synthesizer. `flsyn` is a